 What should I do if I am sexually harassed or stalked?

-To ensure your safety on campus, the University can rearrange class schedules, enforce no-contact orders, or pursue Student Conduct Code proceedings.
-Contact the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action (406-243-5710) or the Dean of Students (406-243-6413).
+To ensure your safety on campus, the University can rearrange class schedules, enforce no-contact orders, or pursue administrative proceedings.
+Contact the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action (406-243-5710).
 SARC and Counseling Services provide on-campus support for victims of sexual harassment.
 Call (406) 243-6559 to schedule an appointment.

 Some examples of sexual harassment